fz172/fanfly/_posts/2026-07-14-post_wing_mount_part_1.md

 ## TLDR

-- Disembled wing storage cradle
+- Disassembled wing storage cradle
 - Installed Seat Rail
 - Test fitted front seats
 - Installed passenger row leather panels

 ## Details

-### Disemble Wing Storage Cradle
+### Disassemble Wing Storage Cradle

 After the wing is mounted, I needed some storage back in the hangar, so I took down the wing storage cradle.
-This is the cradle storing the wings vertically, not the cradle used to mounting the wing.
-I still need the wing mouting cradle to help my friend Kevin when he mounts his wings in a few weeks.
+This is the cradle storing the wings vertically, not the cradle used to mount the wing.
+I still need the wing mounting cradle to help my friend Kevin when he mounts his wings in a few weeks.

 I picked the wrong day for this job though.
 The weather is about 100 degrees.
 I went to Harbor Freight for a shop fan, but even with the fan it didn't cool down much.